lextoumbourou/notes/content/comp_investing_part_1.md

 Firstly, Tucker and the team put a lot of work into the course and it shows.
 The course was filled with supplimentary material like professional interviews, book recommendations, the QSTK libary, programming tutorials and a wiki rich with content.

 I really got a kick out of the programming side too.
 Just being introduced to NumPy and Pandas made the course worth my time.
-With the little bit of knowledge I got from this course and [this book](http://shop.oreilly.com/product/0636920023784.do), I was able to rewrite the internals of MagicRanker and make it a shit load faster and more extensibile.
-For that reason alone, the course was worth my time.
+With the little bit of knowledge I got from this course and [this book](http://shop.oreilly.com/product/0636920023784.do), I was able to rewrite the internals of MagicRanker and make it a shit load faster and more extensible.

 I was also quite thankful that the homework was relatively easy.
 Hard enough to keep me thinking but, for a person with a decent amount of programming experience, definitely passable.
 Perhaps a little too easy at times.